RaulPreciado/Pre-Security/README.md

 ## My Experience:

 In this learning course, I learned about offensive and defensive security.
 I learned about networking and I was introduced to several vulnerabilites that are everywhere, such as spoofing.
-Additionally, I was also introduced to Linux and Windows and was able to get hands-on experience with these OS.
+Additionally, I was also introduced to Linux and Windows and was able to get hands-on experience with these Operating Systems.
 ## Practice:
 ### This section will go over some of my hands on experience for this course: